AnyChart/docs.anychart.com/Basic_Charts/Scatter_Plot/Overview.md

 Error bars are created with the {api:anychart.core.scatter.series.Base#error}error(){api} method.

-**Note:** The key feature of error bars on scatter charts is that errors can be set both along the X and Y axes.
+**Note:** The key feature of error bars on scatter charts is that errors can be set both along the X- and Y-axes.
 Also, lower/upper and right/left errors can be different.

 Here are the methods configuring error bars along the Y-axis: